top of page

 Socium Security’s Perspective

-At Socium Security, we view the GPAI Code of Practice as a practical blueprint for trustworthy AI operations.
-For our clients—especially those in regulated industries or delivering AI-enabled capabilities to Fortune 100 companies—the Code provides clarity on:
+At Socium Security, we believe that the GPAI Code of Practice serves as a practical blueprint for trustworthy AI operations.
+For our clients, especially those in regulated industries or delivering AI-enabled capabilities to Fortune 100 companies, the Code provides clarity on several aspects:

 • What to document, disclose, and validate